-Rolwaling Tasi Lapcha Pass trek, after nine day hike starting from Sangati (920m).
-Trekking all the way to Daldung La is fairly easy trek; after you cross Daldung La you are entred in upper part of Rolwaling Valley.
+Rolwaling Tasi Lapcha Pass trek, after a nine-day hike starting from Sangati (920m).
+Trekking all the way to Daldung La is a fairly easy trek; after you cross Daldung La you are entred the upper part of Rolwaling Valley.
 Trek to Upper Rolwaling you climb down for four or five hours on a really adventurous path through the dense rain forest to the Rolwaling River, which you then cross.
-There you meet up again with the other path, which certainly also has a beautiful landscape, but doesn't snake down to Simigaon quite as spectacularly.
+There you meet up again with the other path, which certainly also has a beautiful landscape, but doesn’t snake down to Simigaon quite as spectacularly.

-After about 2 1/2 hours walking time up-river you reach the Sherpa village of Beding (3694 m) - the only noteworthy settlement in Rolwaling.
-If it should happen that the monk belonging to the Gompa is in the village at the moment, you can ask him to show you round it himself, 150 meters higher a rocky hermitage is visible, where Padmasambhava is supposed to have meditated some 1200 years ago.
+After about 2 1/2 hours of walking time upriver, you reach the Sherpa village of Beding (3694 m) – the only noteworthy settlement in Rolwaling.
+If it should happen that the monk belonging to the Gompa is in the village at the moment, you can ask him to show you around it himself, 150 meters higher a rocky hermitage is visible, where Padmasambhava is supposed to have meditated some 1200 years ago.

 We will fly out from Lukla at 2840m, back to Kathmandu.
-Lukla is a small STOL (Short Take off & Landing) airfield close to the mountains.
+Lukla is a small STOL (Short Takeoff & Landing) airfield close to the mountains.
 The flight from Lukla is “interesting” to say the least, and probably one of the most spectacular flights in the world.
-Trekkers carry only daypack and walk at their own pace.
+Trekkers carry an only daypack and walk at their own pace.